-Table 4 presents the main impact assessment results and shows the expected yield and crop income under actual and counterfactual scenarios.
-Focusing on the first two rows for each outcome variable in Table 4, the main diagonal elements (cells (a, b)) and off diagonal elements (cells (d, c)) in the decision stage columns are actual and counterfactual outcomes, respectively.
+Table (4) presents the main impact assessment results and shows the expected yield and crop income under actual and counterfactual scenarios.
+Focusing on the first two rows for each outcome variable in Table (4), the main diagonal elements (cells (a, b)) and off diagonal elements (cells (d, c)) in the decision stage columns are actual and counterfactual outcomes, respectively.
 Thus, the true causal impacts are given by row-wise differences between actual and counterfactual outcomes.
 The ATT is the difference between how much adopters earned (a) and what non-adopters would have earned had they adopted (c), while the difference between what adopters would have earned had they not adopted (d), and what non-adopters actually earned without adoption (b) gives the ATU.
-Table 4 presents the ATT, ATU and ATE results in the treatment effects column.
+Table (4) presents the ATT, ATU and ATE results in the treatment effects column.

-Overall, after controlling for confounding variables and computing the counterfactual outcomes, adopting MT was associated with an average yield gain for maize, cotton, groundnut, sunflower and soybean of 334 kg/ha for adopters.
-This result is in line with other findings (Jaleta et al. 2016; Kuntashula et al. 2014; Ngoma et al. 2015; Thierfelder et al. 2017; Thierfelder et al. 2016) suggesting that MT raises productivity.
-The effect of adopting MT on crop income was positive, but statistically insignificant.
+Overall, adopting MT was associated with an average yield gain of 334 kg/ha for adopters.
+This result is in line with other findings (Jaleta et al. 2016; Kuntashula et al. 2014; Hambulo Ngoma et al. 2015; Christian Thierfelder et al. 2017; Christian Thierfelder et al. 2016) suggesting that MT raises productivity.
+However, the effect of adopting MT on crop income is statistically insignificant.